 We’ve partnered with Tamebay to bring you a 10-part video series on how to expand your e-commerce business abroad.
-In this video, let’s take a look at 4 things you should pay attention to when translating your listings.
+In this video, let’s take a look at 4 things you should pay attention to when translating your listings:

-Translation vs. localization
+Translation vs. localisation

 There is a subtle but important difference between translation and localisation.
-Whereas translation is simply the conversion of text from one language to another, localization is the adaption of listings to better appeal to your target audience or culture.
+Whereas translation is simply the conversion of text from one language to another, localisation is the adaption of listings to better appeal to your target audience or culture.
 As an e-commerce seller, you can translate your listings in a number of ways.
 Let’s look at some of the pros and cons:

 #1 Machine Translation vs. Human Translation

 On the plus side, machine translation is cheap and immediate.
 On the downside, as good as machine translation is nowadays, it can’t account for the specificity of most sellers’ items.
-The more technical & detailed your products are, the less you should consider automated translations.
+The more technical and detailed your products are, the less you should consider automated translations.

 #2 General Translation vs E-commerce Translation